bolt/docs/docs/upgrading/upgrading-from-30.md

 ```

 ### Configuring the database
-Database configuration is done completely different from Bolt 3.
+Database configuration is done completely differently from Bolt 3.
 You no longer need to add
 it in the `config.yml` or `config_file.yml` files were this configuration used to live.

 In Bolt 5 the Database configuration is done in the `.env` and preferably in a `.env.local`